Cross Product Calculator

-The cross product of two vectors is a vector that is orthogonal to both original vectors.
-To calculate a cross product, the vectors that are being multiplied must occupy three-dimensional space.
+The cross product of two vectors is a vector that is orthogonal (perpendicular) to both original vectors.

-The image below is a visualization of what the direction and magnitude of a cross product represent.
-Note that the cross product is normal to the plane which both original vectors lie on.
+The image below is a visualization of what a cross product resultant vector represents.
+When looking at the image, we might observe that the cross product is normal to the plane on which both original vectors lie on.

 A cross product tells us the normal direction